remy/remysharp.com/public/drafts/living-standard.md

 # Living standard

 The web is a beautiful place.
 On the face of it: open to all.
 Complicated and yet still simple.
 Why do I still so strongly believe in the web?
+How can we help to keep the web a welcome and open place?
 What's different today that makes the web so much more exciting than ever?

+## Story arc

+Three parts:

+1. Previously: history of why I care, web standards: "Why do I still so strongly believe in the web?"
-And how can we help to keep the web a welcome and open place?
+2. Today: what we can do, how can we do it, socially and with our work: "How can we keep the web a welcome and open place?"
+3. Future: PWA "What's different today that makes it more exciting than ever?"

 ## Successful content and posts